dasxx179/W266-Final-Project/README.md

 Visualizations.ipynb: Contains the code used to generate the graphics in the final paper

 ## data_collection_and_prep
-L1 Data Prep.ipynb: Contains the code used to ingest the L1 data from the Fake News Corpus in 10k row chunks and compile it into text files for pretraining
+L1 Data Prep.ipynb: Contains the code used to ingest the D1 (formerly known as L1) data from the Fake News Corpus in 10k row chunks and compile it into text files for pretraining

 L2 Scraper.ipynb: Contains the code used to scrape websites on the 7 chosen political topics and combines the results into a single .txt file.
-Intermediate steps involved manually removing HTML formatting code that come through via the Scraper
+Intermediate steps involved manually removing HTML formatting code that come through via the Scraper.
+This is the D2 data (formerly known as L2 Data)

 Scraper_test_data.ipynb: Contains the code used to scrape information from the canddiates' interviews on the New York times as well as their websites / relevant platforms.
 Trump tweets were pulled from http://www.trumptwitterarchive.com/archive

-L3 and Test Data Preprocessing.ipynb: Contains code to preprocess L3 and Test data so it is ready for BERT and LSTM.
+L3 and Test Data Preprocessing.ipynb: Contains code to preprocess D3 (formerly known as L3 data) and Test data so it is ready for BERT and LSTM.

 ## training_scripts
-L1_pretraining.ipynb: Runs the L1 data using [Huggingface's run_language_modeling.py script](https://github.com/huggingface/transformers/blob/master/examples/run_language_modeling.py) to pre-train the model.
+L1_pretraining.ipynb: Runs the D1 (formerly known as L1) data using [Huggingface's run_language_modeling.py script](https://github.com/huggingface/transformers/blob/master/examples/run_language_modeling.py) to pre-train the model.
 This was split into 10 subtasks to be more manageable

-L2_pretraining.ipynb: Runs the L2 data using [Huggingface's run_language_modeling.py script](https://github.com/huggingface/transformers/blob/master/examples/run_language_modeling.py) to pre-train the model
+L2_pretraining.ipynb: Runs the D2 (formerly known as L2) data using [Huggingface's run_language_modeling.py script](https://github.com/huggingface/transformers/blob/master/examples/run_language_modeling.py) to pre-train the model

-L3_classification.ipynb: Runs the L3 data and classification task using the L3_from_pretrain.py script
+L3_classification.ipynb: Runs the D3 (formerly known as L3) data and classification task using the L3_from_pretrain.py script

 L3_from_pretrain.py: Performs the training job for the final Sequence classification task.
 Runs validation on the dev dataset and provides F1 scores.
 Provides extremity scores on the test dataset